SaadAhmad123/GenAI-Architecture-Learnings/README.md

 Here's how it works:

 1. For each LLM input, we optimistically reserve the maximum output token count (e.g., 4096 tokens).
+We are making an assumption in our system.
 2. We leverage the existing request-based rate limiting mechanisms of API gateways.

 The system operates optimally when: